 20 Tips to Facilitate a Virtual Workshop – The Rookie’s Handbook

 Running or facilitating a virtual workshop can be considered a daunting task for new virtual trainers.
-There is a lot to remember, between the content, the tech and ensuring your participants are fully engaged.
+More complicated than a standard virtual meeting, there is a lot to remember, between the content, the tech and ensuring your participants are fully engaged.

 New trainers could be forgiven for feeling overwhelmed by all this, which is why we have decided to pull together a handy guidebook of all the things we wish someone had told us when we first started doing virtual training.

 We have done all the hard work for you, made the mistakes and found the best practices of virtual training so you don’t have to.